Maybe, and there is more about the paperwork below. But first, let’s talk about your wedding...

 2. If you have been, or intend to get, married by a priest in the Church of England or Church of Wales.

-If neither of the above are true and you want your marriage or civil partnership to be registered in England or Wales.
+If none of the above are true and you want your marriage or civil partnership to be registered in England or Wales.

-All Marriages, in England and Wales, that do not take place in church, and all civil partnerships must be registered by a council employed registrar, so that the government can have a record of the marriage or partnership.
+All Marriages, in England and Wales, that do not take place in church (that has a nominated AP/'Authorised Person'), and all civil partnerships must be registered by a council employed registrar, so that the government can have a record of the marriage or partnership.

 Following the registration, on payment of a fee, the register office will provide a certified copy of the record and it is this piece of paper that is needed to prove that you are married or civil partners.

 A marriage or civil partnership is a legally binding contract, entered into for life, between two people who are free to do so.
 If you want to get married or form a civil partnership, in England or Wales, you need to give notice at you local register office (between 12 months and 28 days before the registration) and register your marriage or partnership (in the place stated in your notice), in the presence of two witnesses.